dereckdemezquita/ds-datascope/README.md

 # Project structure

 You can find all preliminary analysis and work done with R in the `R-analysis` directory.
 In the `website` directory you'll find all work done with `JavaScript` and `D3.js`.

+## Website structure

+Tech stack will include and work in the following way:

+1. `ExpressJS` framework - for server creation.
+1. `SQL` database - stores and manages data.
+1. `Nginx` as a reverse proxy - avoids exposing server and relays client requests.
+1. `NodeJS` server - runs `SQL` and `ExpressJS` server.
+1. `JavaScript` - used front end and back end.
+1. `SCSS` - use for styling; better than `CSS` for its modularity.
+1. `HTML` - front end code.
+1. `D3.js` - visualisation library.

 # The dataset: gapminder